ABI Analytics

 World Bank Pink Sheet

-Monthly USD prices, latest release
+Monthly USD prices — May 2026 release

 Energy